psnegi/muse/prompt_engg.md

 - use exampels, one shot few shots
 - Use string action verb, tell model exactly what to do
 - use instructions over constraints.
 Dont use these libraries vs use these libraries
+# Agent
+- Google Agent builder engine
+- Vertex AI Eval service.
+Integrates with monitoring etc.
+  # Agentic Rag
+   agent actively refines queries(like how to pair my phone in car manual agentic ai), parse user query , evaluate search results into multiple steps and search for the best possible match then finally combine, even refine further.

+  All this depends on the search being finely tuned.
+Better chunking and adding context(tag, synonyms etc.) into chunk

+   # Agent as contractors
+  - AI Contract concept
+  ??
+Outline exactly what one, need, penalties.
+Making it accountable.